marijnh/Eloquent-JavaScript/10_modules.md

 A circular dependency is a situation where module A depends on B, and B also, directly or indirectly, depends on A. Many module systems simply forbid this because whichever order you choose for loading such modules, you cannot make sure that each module's dependencies have been loaded before it runs.

 ((CommonJS modules)) allow a limited form of cyclic dependencies.
-As long as the modules do not replace their default `exports` object and don't access each other's interface until after they finish loading, cyclic dependencies are okay.
+As long as the modules don't access each other's interface until after they finish loading, cyclic dependencies are okay.

 The `require` function given [earlier in this chapter](modules#require) supports this type of dependency cycle.
 Can you see how it handles cycles?
-What would go wrong when a module in a cycle _does_ replace its default `exports` object?

 {{hint

 {{index overriding, "circular dependency", "exports object"}}

-The trick is that `require` adds modules to its cache _before_ it starts loading the module.
-That way, if any `require` call made while it is running tries to load it, it is already known, and the current interface will be returned, rather than starting to load the module once more (which would eventually overflow the stack).
+The trick is that `require` adds the interface object for a module to its cache _before_ it starts loading the module.
+That way, if any `require` call made while it is running try to load it, it is already known, and the current interface will be returned, rather than starting to load the module once more (which would eventually overflow the stack).

-If a module overwrites its `module.exports` value, any other module that has received its interface value before it finished loading will have gotten hold of the default interface object (which is likely empty), rather than the intended interface value.

 hint}}